sethmnielsen/personal-website/content/home/hero.md

 Hey!
 I'm Seth.

-I'm an engineer with a passion for transforming ideas into real products that **actually work**.
+I'm an engineer with a passion for writing software to make things perform in the physical world.

+I love the challenge of transforming big ideas into something that **actually works**.